barakmen/HotDiscussions/README.md

 #### Stop the server:

-0. in the cloned folder run the cmd commend: `"node_modules/.bin/pm2" delete all`
+0. in the cloned folder run the cmd commend: `"node_modules/.bin/pm2" kill`